gjbex/training-material/Debugging/CompilerFlags/BoundsCheck/README.md

     accesses to estimate performance impact of bounds check.
 1. `array_bounds.c`: C program that exceeds array bounds to illustrate the GCC sanitizer.
+1. `confusing_names.c`: incorrect code due to variable name confusion, illustrates problem that can be detected using the address sanitizer, but not the bounds sanitizer.
 1. `pure_array.c`: C program that exceeds array boundaries (pure array), illustrates sanitizer undefined behaviour check.
 1. `Makefile`: make file to build the application, and generate warnings